awwad/uptane/README.md

 >>> do.add_target_and_write_to_live(filename='evil', file_content='original content')
 ```

-The new file is also added to the director repository...
+The new file is also added to the director repository.
+We clear the previously
+added target file so that the secondary correctly installs a single target/firmware file.
 ```
+>>> dd.add.clear_vehicle_targets(vin='111')
 >>> dd.add_target_and_write_to_live(filename='evil', file_content='original content',
     vin='111', ecu_serial='22222')
 ```